Suite | Team, Growth, Professional, Enterprise, or Enterprise Plus |

 Getting started

-Before you start, you’ll need the following:
+Before you start, you’ll need to do the following:

 Once you’ve met these requirements, read Quick start - Voice in messaging for help embedding call capabilities into your website.
 A developer should typically be able to add this capability within 15 minutes.